nkiesel/AdventOfCode_TS/README.md

 5. Repeat steps 3 and 4 for part 2
 6. Enjoy!

 ## Setup

-Make sure to have a recent NodeJs version installed (version 16 or higher), and then run `npm i`.
-Then sign up for [AoC] to get access to the personalized puzzle inputs.
+Make sure to have a recent NodeJs version installed (version 16 or higher), and run `npm i`.
+Also sign up for [AoC] to get access to the personalized puzzle inputs.

+This repo contains the solution for day 1 of 2022 for a personal input file.
+Thus, to get your 2 gold stars for that day, you must

+1. Download your input for day 1 and replace the content of `2022/Day01/input` with your downloaded data
+2. Run the tests of `2022/Day01/solution.ts`, which will very likely fail due to the updated `input`
+3. Replace the expected results with the actual results to fix the tests
+4. Enter the results on [AoC]
+5. You got your first 2 gold stars!!!

 # Command line execution